Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Deep 25" seat depth is built for lounging and quick naps The depth can reduce back contact for shorter legs
+Deep 25" seat depth works well for lounging and quick naps The depth can reduce back contact for shorter legs

-Corner-blocked frame feels steady during edge and stand-up tests 96" width takes more planning for room flow and doorways
+Corner-blocked frame stayed steady in our edge and stand-up checks 96" width takes more planning for room flow and delivery

-Foam + poly-fiber wrap keeps the surface plush without feeling flimsy Polyester upholstery is comfortable but not especially cooling
+Foam plus poly-fiber wrap keeps the surface plush without feeling flimsy Polyester upholstery feels comfortable, but not especially cooling

-Reversible cushions help you spread wear over time Loose, pillow-style back can require regular fluffing
+Reversible cushions help spread wear over time Loose back pillows need regular fluffing

 Details